quozd/awesome-dotnet/CONTRIBUTING.md

 ## Pull requests workflow

 * **Submit one link per pull request.** If you want to add several links, create a PR for each one, unless all of the proposed projects belong to the same category.
-Pull request should have meaningful description what this project do, why do you want to add it to the list and any other relevant information.
+Pull requests should have a meaningful project description, why do you want to add it to the list and any other relevant information.
 This will help maintainers with the review process.
 * **Include a link to the added project in the PR description.** This will greatly improve email messages received by everyone watching this repository.

 ## Quality standard